Alpeshgarg/SDE_API_Round_WorkIndia/README.md

 ## Project Overview

-This project simulates a backend railway management system similar to IRCTC, allowing users to check train availability, book seats, and manage train information via admin access.
-The system ensures accurate real-time bookings, even during concurrent user actions.
+This simulates a backend railway management system like the IRCTC wherein users can view train availability, book seats, and manage train information by the admin.
+It ensures that bookings happen in real-time with accuracy even while the operation is being performed concurrently by different users.

 ## Tech Stack